giantswarm/docs/src/content/general/architecture/capi/index.md

 *App Admission Controller*

 This admission controller gives the ability to our App Platform to ensure an App is created properly, with all required files and points to an existing App in the Catalog.
-At the same time allow our customers to only passed the minimum spec and default the rest automatically.
+At the same time, it allows our customers to pass the bare minimum required spec and will default the rest automatically.

 *Cluster API admission controllers*